Connecting PostgreSQL and Snowflake for DSR Discovery: Edge-Case Debugging and Deterministic Pipeline Orchestration

 2. TLS Hardening and OCSP Fail-Closed Routing for Snowflake

 When bridging to Snowflake via the Python connector, TLS handshake failures frequently stem from mismatched OCSP response caching or corporate proxy interception.
-Enforcing strict OCSP fail-closed behavior and explicitly routing through a dedicated egress proxy with pinned CA certificates eliminates non-deterministic TLS drops during compliance-critical extraction windows.
+Enforcing strict OCSP fail-closed behavior and routing through a dedicated egress proxy with pinned CA certificates eliminates non-deterministic TLS drops during compliance-critical extraction windows.

 import snowflake.connector